rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting_functionalTesting_nonFunctional.md

 Response Time means time taken by server to respond to user query

 #### Types of Performance Testing
-1. Load Testing - By applying within limit. let's say app can accept 100 users.
+1. Load Testing - By applying within limit. let's say an app can accept 100 users.
-e.g. so now I am putting like 8,99 users.
+e.g. so now I am putting like 8 user, 70 user.
 We will be using tool Jmeter.

 2. Stress Testing - Applying more load
 e.g. I will put 150 users.